fmidev/ml-harvesterseasons/README-SWI2.md

 ## Dependencies
 To create xgb environment used in this project, check out the `requirements.txt` file.

 To download the seasonal forecast data etc from the Climate Data Store, the CDS API client needs to be installed https://cds.climate.copernicus.eu/api-how-to.
-You will need to register for an ECMWF account to download data from CDs.
+You will need to register for an ECMWF account to download data from CDS.

 Instructions for Optuna and Optuna Dashboard at https://optuna.org.